Real-Skill/javascript-tasks/README.md

 #Exercise 5 : Angular filters

 ##Summary
-In this application, you are supposed to create three simple filters and use them in correct place.
+In this application, you are supposed to create three simple filters and use them in right places.

 ##Goals
-1. `quote` filter - places the text in quotes
+1. `quote` filter - wraps the text with quotes
 2. `withoutH` filter - removes all the letters H and h
 3. `firstLetterUp` filter - converts the first letter of the word to the large ones (take a look at regular expression)